atsixian/my-recordings/README.md

 ![banner](./images/banner.jpg)

-In the period of online learning, we rely heavily on lecture recordings .
+In the period of online learning, we rely heavily on lecture recordings.
 The current LRS doesn't remember our viewing history, and of course, we can't resume from where we left off.
 Our course load is already heavy, we need an easy way to manage our recordings.